Nikon Z50 Memory Card Quick Recommendations

 It has a single UHS-I SD card slot, and it’s compatible with SDXC, SDHC, and SD cards.

 So which SD card should you get for your Nikon Z50?
-Here’s the more detailed version.
+Here’s a more detailed explanation.

 The Z50’s instruction manual isn’t all that helpful on the topic of which SD card to get.
 If you go looking, this is what you’ll find buried on page 462 in the technical notes under the “Approved Memory Cards” section: